 - Topics include telehealth best practices, assessment and eMH tools, business implementation, practitioner self-care, and more!

 Coviu and Pearson Clinical Australia partnered to deliver a free, live webinar on the latest developments in telehealth psychological assessments.

 - The latest research into telehealth psychology.

 - The best practices for delivering telehealth assessments aimed at increasing test validity and maintaining examinee attention.

 - The benefits and limitations of common methods of delivering telehealth assessments, including Q-interactive, Coviu, & other tools.

-- Preview of Coviu's WISC-V and latest WAIS-IV add-on.
+- Preview of Coviu's WISC-V and WAIS-IV tools.

 Telepsychology Update: Evidence, Efficacy, Extended Funding

 Telepsychology is rapidly evolving.
 New telehealth research, guidelines, technologies, and funding guidelines are published each month, often receiving limited attention.
 Co-hosted by Australia’s leading telehealth provider and AAPi, this webinar will provide an in-depth update on telehealth psychology.